 A few places require a security deposit but it is rare.
 Read the small print.

 Only Pay Through Airbnb

 This should be obvious, only pay through the Airbnb website.
 There are scams on Airbnb with hosts asking to be paid in some external way.

 You have no comeback with Airbnb if you pay in some external way.

 The hosts can opt for a ‘Flexible, Moderate, or Strict’ cancellation policy, and their choice will be very clearly marked in the rental information.

 Remember, Hosts Review You Too

 Remember the host can review you too so leave the place reasonably tidy when leaving.

-Finally, if you’re not happy, don’t be afraid to reach out as AirBnB who have a Resolution Centre to resolve problems that may occur if the like host cancels unexpectedly.
+Finally, if you’re not happy, don’t be afraid to reach out to Airbnb which has a Resolution Centre to resolve problems that may occur if the like host cancels unexpectedly.

 And that’s it for now!
-I’d love to know if this guide on the Beginners Guide to AirBnB has helped you.
+I’d love to know if this guide on the beginner’s guide to Airbnb has helped you.
 And let me know if you have any questions and if there is more to add.